How Strange to Be Named Federico

 How Strange to Be Named Federico (Che strano chiamarsi Federico) is a 2013 documentary film directed by Ettore Scola.
-The film documents the director's relationship with his friend and inspiration, film director Federico Fellini.
+The film documents Scola's relationship with his friend and inspiration, film director Federico Fellini.
+Scola has described it as "the little portrait of a great man".

+Content

 It begins with the 19-year-old Fellini arriving in Rome and walking into the office of the magazine Marc'Aurelio.

+Release

 The film premiered out of competition at the 2013 Venice Film Festival.